gtedavid/matrix-multiply-exec-time/README.md

 # matrix-multiply-exec-time - Lab 1

-## Task 1 - Develop a code for monitoring time execution of matrix multiplication </p>
+## Task - Develop a code for monitoring time execution of matrix multiplication on 3 different platforms (Laptop/VM/Container)

 ## Notice